$0 Colombia → US Diversity Visa Lottery Guide — Quick-Start Checklist

 Step 7: Attend the Interview

 The consular interview is the final step.
-Bring all original documents, the medical exam results, and proof of financial self-sufficiency (bank statements, property deeds, or a Form I-134 from a US-based sponsor).
+Bring original documents or certified copies as required by the post, the medical exam results, and proof of financial self-sufficiency (bank statements, property deeds, or a Form I-134 from a US-based sponsor).

-If approved, the officer will retain your passport and return it within a few days with the immigrant visa affixed.
+If approved, the officer will retain your passport and return it according to the Embassy's delivery instructions with the immigrant visa affixed.
 The visa allows you to enter the United States within its validity period (typically 6 months from the medical exam date).

 What If You Hit Administrative Processing?